containerbuildsystem/cachi2/docs/design/bundler.md

 installs.
 Note this setting on its own is not enough to **force** bundler to make use of the package cache.

+- **BUNDLE_DISABLE_VERSION_CHECK**: Stop Bundler from checking if a newer Bundler version is available on rubygems.org.

 For more information, see Bundler's [documentation](https://bundler.io/v2.5/man/bundle-config.1.html).